Pixselve/maelkerichard/src/content/timeline/nuit-de-linfo-2023.md

 ---
-start: 2022-12
+start: 2023-12
-title: Nuit de l'Info 2022
+title: Nuit de l'Info 2023
 type: competition
-ranking: 1st place of a challenge
+ranking: TBD - results not yet available
 ---

 [Nuit de l'Info](https://www.nuitdelinfo.com) is a national 24-hour programming competition for teams of students.
 The goal is to build an application that follows a theme given by the organization.
 After that, you can opt in to multiple challenges proposed by companies.
-We won the challenge "You will become an export in GitLab CI/CD documentation" by [R2Devops](https://r2devops.io).
-We made a GitLab CI/CD documentation generator.